natashaoberoi/tweet-sentiment-analysis/README.md

 # Setup
 1. Clone the repository.
-2. Download the dataset either from the repository or from Kaggle at https://www.kaggle.com/datasets/wjia26/big-tech-companies-tweet-sentiment.
+2. Download the dataset either from the repository or from the Kaggle dataset which can be found [here](https://www.kaggle.com/datasets/wjia26/big-tech-companies-tweet-sentiment).
 Keep it in the same folder as company_sentiment.py.
 3. Run Streamlit from the command line
    ```
    streamlit run company_sentiment.py